Q. I have a suspicion that the deceased person was not fully aware of the decisions they were making about their Will. What can I do?

 Q. What does it cost to challenge the validity of a Will and can I get legal aid?

 A: The way to challenge a Will is to follow the ACTAPS protocol (www.actaps.com).
-Legal aid is sometimes available, subject to a financial means assessment.
-Otherwise, these actions are costly and so you should consider carefully whether the benefit of pursuing such a claim outweighs the costs which can some times run into many hundreds and sometimes thousands of pounds.
+These actions are costly and so you should consider carefully whether the benefit of pursuing such a claim outweighs the costs which can some times run into many hundreds and sometimes thousands of pounds.